 Among the most popular tax credits for individuals are:

 The Earned Income Tax Credit (EITC) helps people who work but do not earn a lot.
 Working families with incomes below specified levels qualify.
-This credit was extended for five years under the American Taxpayer Relief Act of 2012.
+You can see if you qualify by using the IRS’s EITC Assistant.

-If you have children under 17, you may qualify for the child tax credit.
+If you have children under 17, you probably qualify for the child tax credit.
 This credit, which can be as much as $1,000 per eligible child, is in addition to the regular exemption claimed for each dependent.
-There are income threshold phase-out provisions.
-This credit was extended for five years under the American Taxpayer Relief Act of 2012.
+You can complete the IRS’s child tax credit questionnaire to see if you qualify for this credit.

-If you pay for someone to care for a child under 13, or a disabled spouse or dependent of any age, so you can work or look for work, you probably qualifiy for the child and dependent care credit of up to $6,000.
+If you pay for someone to care for a child under 13, or a disabled spouse or dependent of any age, so you can work or look for work, you may qualify for the child and dependent care credit of up to $6,000.
 The IRS has andependent care credit questionnaire you can complete to see if you qualify for this credit.

 Other tax credits often claimed by individuals include: